matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 ### Compression

-Compressing responses using `gzip` can considerably reduce the size of data transmitted, but comes at the cost of increased processing overhead.
-In the configuration above I've told NGINX to compress all of the common content types you'll find in most web applications.
+Compressing responses using `gzip` can considerably reduce the size of data transmitted but comes at the cost of increased processing overhead.
+In the configuration above I've told NGINX to compress all the common content types you'll find in most web applications.
 Adjusting the compression level and observing the results can help to find the optimal setting:

 | Level   | HTML (kB) | CSS (kB) | JS (kB)  | Total (kB) | Compression |
 | ------- | --------- | -------- | -------- | ---------- | ----------- |